oddbird/start-testing-preso/slides.rst

    * If you're writing a web app, a lot of your integration tests will be "send a request, check the response" - WebTest is a great tool for these tests.

-   * Often integration tests for big systems get kind of long; they have to do a fair bit of setup and it isn't trivial to make the assertions you want to make.
-You can address this with utility functions and classes, but there are also tools (part of a methodology called "Behavior Driven Development") that let you write your acceptance tests in English phrases, and define the meaning of those phrases in code.
-Some people like it, some don't; you can try out "lettuce" and see what you think.

 ----